What is a Power Card:

 How to Use:

-I have also placed the card on a student’s desk at all times, so that it’s easily accessible.
+student’s desk at all times, so that it’s easily accessible.
 I would suggest only using the card in this way when a student has shown that they are able to use the card independently.

 I have created a generic power card to help a student know what to do when they are angry.
-It can be found HERE
+It can be found HERE.

 No comments: